camunda-community-hub/camunda-platform-7-mail/README.md

 ### For Embedded Process Engine

-Add `camunda-bpm-mail-core` as dependency to your application.
+Add `camunda-bpm-mail-core` as a dependency to your application.
 Using Maven, you have to add the following lines to your POM:

 ```xml
 <dependency>